snblaise/AWS-Cloud-architecture-labs/creating an I am user/Readme.md

 **4.5** Complete the setup and enhance the security of your IAM user with an additional layer of verification.
 ![Setup Athenticator](image7.png)

+**4.6** Log out from the root user and log in to the cloudadmin user using the copied URL using the credentials downloaded, and multifactor authentication codes from your authentication device.

 **Conclusion:**
 By creating an IAM user with administrative privileges and activating Multi-Factor Authentication, you've not only established efficient access management but also fortified the security of your AWS resources.
 Stay tuned for more insights into AWS IAM to elevate your cloud security expertise.
 Happy cloud computing!